corintalisman/MS365-Disable-SelfServicePurchase/README.md

  * Local machine admin rights
  * Global Admin rights on the target MS365 tenant

+## Usage

+Right click the file and click "Run with PowerShell".

 ## FAQ

 **Q:** Is this safe to run?